When to grow cauliflower in central Texas?

 The main problem facing cauliflower home growers is white moths.
 They lay eggs on the leaves, which hatch into hungry green worms called Loopers.
 They feed on the leaves, and if not controlled early on, they can ravage the plant.

-The best control is using mesh cover right after planting.
-Otherwise, spray organic caterpillar killer called BT.
+The best control is using a mesh cover right after planting.
+Otherwise, spray an organic caterpillar killer called BT.

 Small cauliflower head

-Getting a small head of cauliflower is caused by stress, either by heat or lack of water.
-The phenomenon is called Buttoning.
-The plant gets stunted and never grows to its proper size.
+Getting a small head of cauliflower, otherwise known as buttoning, is caused by stress, either by heat or irregular watering.
+Therefore, the plant never grows to its proper size.

 Purplish spots on cauliflower head

 The cauliflower head is a cluster of flower buds.
-When the plant is mature or exposed to heat, the buds open up into yellow flowers.
-This phenomenon is called Bolting.
-The bees love brassica flowers, so you might leave them for the wildlife.
+When the plant reaches maturity or undergoes heat stress, the buds open up into yellow flowers or Bolts.
+Fortunately, bees love brassica flowers, so you might leave them for the wildlife.

 How to harvest cauliflower seeds?

-First, to harvest any seeds make sure that the plant is an heirloom otherwise it won’t produce seeds true to the mother plant.
-Second, there should not be any flowering plant of the same family nearby.
-The flowers will cross pollinate resulting in a different seed.
+First, to harvest any seeds make sure that the plant is an heirloom; otherwise, it won’t produce seeds true to the mother plant.
+Second, there should not be any flowering plants of the same family nearby to prevent cross-pollination, resulting in a different seed.

 Allow the plant to bloom, and the bees will do their job of pollination.
 After a while seed pod will form.
 Leave them on the plant until mature and crisp.
-Pick the dry pods, open them to get the small dark seeds inside of them.
+Then, pick the dry pods, and open them to get the tiny dark seeds inside them.

 Nutritional value of cauliflower

-Cauliflower is famous among dieters for its low-calorie count.
-It is also high in vitamins C, B6, and k.
-There is also a considerable amount of folates and minerals.
-For more details read here.
+Cauliflower has a low-calorie count and high content of vitamins C, B6, and k, making it the number one choice for dieters.
+It also contains a considerable amount of folates and minerals.
+For more details, read here.